mauryaland/crypto-analysis/README.md

 # crypto-analysis
-Tools for getting [CoinMarketCap](https://coinmarketcap.com/) top 100 cryptocurrencies by market capitalization and get some insights about temporal evolution
+Tools for getting [CoinMarketCap](https://coinmarketcap.com/) top 100 cryptocurrencies by market capitalization and some insights about temporal evolution

 ## Getting Started